i-m-siddhant/LEARN_GIT/readme.md

 * If you do end up making a repo inside of a repo, you can delete it and try again!
 * To delete a repo, locate the associated .git directory and delete it

-## Public repositories
+### Public repositories

-    We can easily clone public repositories into our local witht the git clone command and then the HTTPS url for the repo.
-But it is not possible with other private repositories!!!
+*We can easily clone public repositories into our local witht the git clone command and then the HTTPS url for the repo.
+But it is not possible with other private repositories!!!*

     git clone https.//github.com/account/repo.git
-## Private repositories
+### Private repositories

-    We need to generate the token from the site
+*We need to generate the token from the site*

     git clone https.//<enter token here>@github.com/account/repo.git

-Day 2
-## git add, git commit, git push, git pull, git status, git log, git diff

 ## BASIC GIT USAGE FOR SOLO DEVELOPER